zderApfel/RoU/README.md

 * Stamina - Depletes when sprinting, jumping, or melee attacking.
 Regenerates automatically at a speed dependent on Health stat.
 In hardcore mode, the regeneration rate is reduced with the amount of HP missing

 * Balance Points (BP) - Represents your mental balance.
 BP reduces from getting damaged.
-If this reaches zero before HP does, you are knocked out.
-(See [Unconscious](#unconscious)).
-BP regenerates slowly when out of combat.
-In hardcore mode, the regeneration rate is reduced with the amount of HP missing
+If this reaches zero, you are rendered helpless for a time.
+The amount of time helpless scales with ones [Health](#health) and [Mind](#mind)

 * Armor Points (AP) - Represents the health of any worn armor.
 Armor health is depleted by a large amount when pierced by a bullet.
 If a bullet is deflected, damage is minimal.